 I want to go back to the fight once we get Tito to the IRT, “Let’s go back and help Joey”

 “No way, dude, this is not our territory,” Pete argues.
 “We gotta get outta this place, if it’s the last thing we ever do.”

 I smile at his newly acquired pop music skill.

 “Com’n we have to help.”

-We don’t go 100 feet when a group of older teenagers, dressed like the gang we’d jumped, come out of a building.
+We don’t go 100 feet when a group of older teenagers, dressed like the gang we had jumped, come out of a building.
 I pull the gun out of my waistband.
 They back up the building’s front stoop.
 A car’s blaring horn comes around the corner.
-It’s Joey with three or four gangsters chasing him on foot.
+It is Joey with three or four gangsters chasing the rental car on foot.
 We pile in on top of those already crowded in the convertible.
 We head for the New England Expressway, leaving the chasers in the dirt.

 “What were you going to do, hold them off at the IRT?”
 Joey shouts at me.